Python-PyQt/PyQt-builder/doc/example.rst

 ==========

 In this section we walk through the :file:`pyproject.toml` file for the PyQtChart project.
-PyQtChart is the set of bindings for the QtCharts library and is built on top of PyQt.
+PyQtChart is the set of bindings for the QtCharts v5 library and is built on top of PyQt5.
 It comprises a single extension module.
 The simplicitly of PyQtChart means that there is no need to provide any additional code in a :file:`project.py` file.

 If you want to look at a more complicated examples that require a :file:`project.py` file then the QScintilla Python bindings and PyQt itself are